Chapter 8 Poets without Borders

 When I learned that the rebels

-had broken all the doors during their looting
+had broken all the doors during their

-I knew Sissie had managed to get back to her offspring
+I knew Sissie had managed to get back

 Just as I got back safely to mine